Croatian cuisine: Wines

-Croatia has two main wine regions: Continental (Kontinetalna) and Coastal (Primorska), which includes the islands.
-Each of the main regions is divided into sub-regions which are divided yet further into smaller vinogorje, (literally wine hills) and districts.
-Altogether, there are more than 300 geographically defined wine-producing areas in Croatia.
-In parts of Croatia, wine, either red or white, is sometimes consumed mixed in approximately two thirds wine and one third of mineral water.
+Each of the main regions is divided into sub-regions which are divided yet further into smaller vinogorje, (literally "wine hills") and districts.
+Altogether, there are more than 300 geographically defined wine-producing areas in Croatia.Istria, Konavle and Pelješac were recognised by Vogue as the best ones in Croatia.
+There are numerous enological events (fairs) throuought the year (for ex.
+Vinistra).